Arthur Fils: 2020–22: Junior success, ATP Tour debut

-2023: First Major win and ATP title, top 40
+2023: First major win & ATP title, top 40

-He won his maiden Challenger title at the 2023 Oeiras Indoors II and moved close to 60 positions up into the top-200 at No. 195 on 16 January 2023.
+Fils won his maiden Challenger title at the Oeiras Indoors II.
+As a result he moved close to 60 positions up into the top 200 at world No. 195 on 16 January 2023.

-Ranked No. 163, he received a wildcard entry into the 2023 Open Sud de France and recorded his first match win on the ATP Tour by defeating former world no. 7 Richard Gasquet in straight sets.
+Ranked No. 163, he received a wildcard entry into the Open Sud de France and recorded his first match win on the ATP Tour by defeating former world no. 7 Richard Gasquet in straight sets.
 Next he defeated fourth seed Roberto Bautista Agut to reach the quarterfinals becoming the first player born in 2004 or later to reach this ATP level.
 He defeated another countryman, Quentin Halys, becoming the youngest Frenchman since Gasquet to reach an ATP semifinal in Metz in 2004.
-As a result he rose nearly 50 positions to make his debut in the top-150 at world No. 117 on 13 February 2023.
 In the semifinals, Fils lost to second seed Jannik Sinner who was ranked at No. 15 in the world.
+Despite the loss, he rose nearly 50 positions to make his debut in the top 150 at world No. 117 on 13 February 2023.

-He reached back-to-back semifinals at the 2023 Open 13 Provence in Marseille defeating Roman Safiullin, second seed Jannik Sinner after getting a walkover, and Stan Wawrinka in straight sets.
-As a result he moved another 15 positions up to No. 104 on 27 February 2023, just shy of the top-100.
+He made it back-to-back semifinals by reaching the last four at the Open 13 Provence in Marseille defeating Roman Safiullin, second seed Jannik Sinner after getting a walkover, and Stan Wawrinka in straight sets.
+As a result he moved another 15 positions up to No. 104 on 27 February 2023.
 He lost to compatriot Benjamin Bonzi.

-He qualified into the main draw for his first Masters 1000 on clay, the Italian Open and defeated fellow qualifier Juan Manuel Cerúndolo in the first round before falling to the eventual runner-up, world No. 7 and 7th seed Holger Rune in the second round.
+He qualified into the main-draw for his first Masters 1000 on clay, the Italian Open and defeated fellow qualifier Juan Manuel Cerúndolo in the first round, before falling to the eventual runner-up, world No. 7 Holger Rune in the second round.
 He also received a wildcard for the following month’s 2023 French Open.

-Following reaching his third semifinal of the season in Lyon after a walkover from top seed Félix Auger-Aliassime due to shoulder injury, Fils made his debut in the top 100 of the rankings on 29 May 2023, the youngest active player to reach this milestone.
+Following reaching his third semifinal of the season in Lyon after a walkover from top seed Félix Auger-Aliassime due to shoulder injury, Fils made his debut in the top 100 of the rankings on 29 May 2023, the youngest active player to reach the milestone.
 He won his maiden title defeating fourth seed Francisco Cerúndolo becoming the youngest champion in the tournament history.
 Ranked No. 112, Fils was also the lowest-ranked champion and the third first time winner in the season.

-In his French Open debut, his first-ever appearance in a Major tournament, he was defeated in the first round by Alejandro Davidovich Fokina.
-He reached the top-60 on 26 June 2023.